 Marketing must deliver goods and services in exchange for money.

 Marketing is an integrated process that is based on strategies and models.

 Marketing is the continuous process of defining, anticipating, and creating customer needs and wants of organizing all the resources of the enterprise to satisfy customer demand at the desirable profits to the firm and also to the customer.

 18. Different from Selling

-Though Marketing is an art of selling product ( goods, services, ideas, etc.), it’s a most important part is not selling.
+Though Marketing is the art of selling products ( goods, services, ideas, etc.), it’s the most important part is not selling.

 Selling is only the tip of the marketing iceberg.

 Marketing is a viewpoint, which looks at the entire business process as highly integrated efforts to discover, create, arouse, and satisfy consumer needs.

 The subject matter of marketing includes products and services and ideas.

 Marketing is the economic process by means of which goods and services are exchanged and their values determined in terms of a money price.